 I’m always impressed by seniors in our community and their commitment to healthy living.
 As Orchard Cove’s Vitalize360 coach, I regularly have the opportunity to help residents set and work on personal goals.
 It’s exciting to witness an 86-year-old woman recover from a hip fracture and commit to improve her physical fitness by taking on new activities such as swimming and Zumba.
 Sometimes, the goals are not related to fitness.
+I’ve watched watch a man revitalize his work as an artist at the age of 79 and discover new passions, such as singing in our choral group.

 I want to lose weight.
 I want to be healthier.
 I want to get in shape.
 As Orchard Cove’s Vitalize360 Coach, I often hear these goals, especially as the New Year approaches.
 And while made with positive intentions, they are sometimes flawed in their vagueness.